Supporting your child's language-learning at home

 'There are so many books available these days which help children with language-learning,' says Marianne.
 'The European Bookshop in London has some beautiful books.
 Usborne Books has picture books in many languages, with online links for pronunciation guidance, and some include colouring and stickers.
 Associating a word with a picture is a good way to make it stick in a child’s mind, but whatever you buy, make sure the pictures and words are clear and easy to read.'
 It's a good idea to run your choice past your child's teacher first, to make sure it's at the right level for their understanding.

 Dual-language picture books and eBooks are also available: Mantra Lingua offers a number of stories in English and up to 25 other languages, as well as the PENpal, a device which brings dual-language audio to every page, reading the words in English, French, Polish, Arabic and many more.

-4 Look out for audio resources
+4 Look out for audio and video resources

 'Language lessons often focus around the appreciation of songs, stories, poems and finger rhymes,' says Catherine.
 'These can often be found on CD or DVD, or on internet sources such as YouTube.
 Ask your child’s teacher for particular titles or ideas.'

 Les Puces offers French-English bilingual books, songs, audio books, learning subscriptions and Zoom classes, as well as expert guidance on how to support your child's language learning at home.

 5 Listen to language clips

 'Some parents worry that they can’t help their child practise pronunciation if they don’t speak the language themselves,' explains Marianne.
 'Don’t let this put you off!
 You can ask the school to publish clips of the spoken language on their website to provide a virtual learning environment so you can learn too.
 Some schools even offer taster classes for parents.'